 If you would like more information about the roles and responsibilities of the Governing Body, or about being a governor, please call into school to speak to the Clerk to the Governing Body.
 Further information can be obtained from the National Governors’ Association website:

-The following Code of Conduct applies to all levels of school governance and promotes effective working practices that are mutually supportive and respectful of roles and responsibilities.
+The following Code of Conduct applies to governors and trustees at all levels of school governance and promotes effective working practices that are mutually supportive, respectful of roles and responsibilities.

-As individual governors we will play our part in setting an ethos of professionalism and high expectations of the governor role.
+As individual governors of Rednal Hill Infant School we will play our part in setting an ethos of professionalism and high expectations of the governor role.
 We will:

 The principles are included as an appendix to this Code of Conduct.

 We recognise that Birmingham is, outside of London, the UK’s most diverse city, made up of a wide range of cultural, faith and other communities.
-The city benefits from positive community cohesion within this diversity.
-We share the equality objectives of BCC and will support the school or academy in meeting its Public Sector Equality Duty under The Equality Act 2010, which extends to all protected characteristics - race, disability, sex, age, religion or belief, sexual orientation, pregnancy and maternity, gender reassignment, marriage and civil partnership.
+The City benefits from positive community cohesion within this diversity.
+We share the equality objectives of BCC and are mindful of our responsibilities under equality legislation, including recognising and encouraging diversity and inclusion.

-3.3) Ensure that the school or academy follows all relevant policies and procedures to ensure that young people in need of protection are effectively safeguared.
+3.3) Ensure that the school or academy follows all relevant policies and procedures to ensure that young people in need of protection are effectively safeguarded

 3.4) Remain focused on our three core strategic functions of:

-• Holding the Headteacher to account for the educational performance of the school.
+holding the Headteacher or Executive Leader (as appropriate) to account for the educational performance of the school, and

-Accepting office as a governor involves the commitment of significant amounts of time and energy.
-We will make full efforts to attend all meetings, get to know the school well and respond to opportunities to involve ourselves in school activities.
+Accepting the office of governor at Rednal Hill Infant School involves the commitment of significant amounts of time and energy.
+We will make full efforts to attend all meetings, get to know the school or academy well and respond to opportunities to involve ourselves in school activities.

 By attending regularly, being punctual, reading all relevant paperwork before meetings, arriving prepared to make an informed and positive contribution and by observing meeting protocols.

-We will seek to develop effective working relationships with the Headteacher, staff and parents, the Local Authority and other relevant agencies and the community.
-We will always be mindful of our responsibilities to maintain and develop the ethos and reputation of the school/academy.
-Our actions within the school/academy and the local community will reflect this.
-In making or responding to criticism or complaints affecting the school/academy, we will follow the procedures established by the Governing Board or Trustees.
+We will seek to develop effective working relationships with the Headteacher (and or Executive Leader as appropriate), staff, parents, BCC other relevant agencies and the community.
+We will always be mindful of our responsibilities to maintain and develop the ethos and reputation of the School/Academy.
+Our actions within the School/Academy and the local community will reflect this.
+In making or responding to criticism or complaints affecting the School/Academy, we will follow the procedures established by the Governing Board or Trustees.

-3.9) Respect lines of demarcation and the role of the Headteacher to manage the school.
+3.9) Respect lines of demarcation and the role of the Headteacher and or Executive Leader (as appropriate) to manage the school/academy

 As governors we accept that our role is strategic and focused on the three core functions referred to in 3.4 of this code.
 We will not involve ourselves in the day-to-day management of the school/academy or attempt to micromanage senior leaders.
-Any visits that we undertake at the school/academy will be arranged in advance with relevant staff, be agreed by the Headteacher and be within the framework established by the Governing Board.
+Any visits that we undertake at the school/academy will be arranged in advance with relevant staff, be agreed by the Headteacher (and or Executive Leader as appropriate) and be within the framework established by the Governing Board.

-3.10) Acknowledge majority decisions, except those that conflict with the Nolan principles of public office, the core functions of the governing board and which may fail to ensure the safety of pupils
+3.10) Acknowledge majority decisions, except those that conflict with the Nolan principles of public office, the core functions of the Governing Board or may fail to ensure the safety of pupils

-We will confront malpractice by speaking up against and bringing to the attention of the relevant authorities’ decisions and actions that conflict with the Nolan principles of public office and place pupils at risk.
+We will confront malpractice by speaking up against and bringing to the attention of the relevant authorities’ any decisions and actions that conflict with the Nolan principles of public office or which may place pupils at risk.

-3.11) Respect the duty of confidentiality to the school, any member of staff or pupil at the school.
+3.11) Respect the duty of confidentiality to the School, Academy, any member of staff or pupil at the school

 When asked to do so by the Governing Board especially in relation to matters concerning individual staff, pupils or parents.